Drew Johnson

+He was narrowly defeated in a 2022 bid for the Clark County Commission.

+The Nevada Independent called Johnson's result in the 2024 Republican primary "a surprise win" in the four-way race.

 Early life

 Johnson grew up in Johnson City, Tennessee, and graduated from Science Hill High School in 1997.
+He was raised by a single mother who worked two jobs.
+The family lived in a trailer home.
 He then earned a bachelor's degree in political science from Belmont University and a Master of Public Policy degree from Pepperdine University.
 Johnson was a Koch Fellow at the Institute for Humane Studies and the American Enterprise Institute.
+Johnson lived out of his car while starting his career.

 Career

 Tennessee Center for Policy Research

 Johnson founded the Tennessee Center for Policy Research (TCPR) in 2004.
 Under his leadership, the organization used the Tennessee Open Records Act of obtain Al Gore's home energy bills the day after the former Vice President won an Academy Award for the climate change documentary An Inconvenient Truth.
 The records showed that, in 2006, Gore's Belle Meade, Tennessee home consumed nearly 221,000 kWh of electricity—more than 20 times the national average.
 In 2006, Gore spent an average of $1,359 per month to power the home.

 After releasing Al Gore's home energy consumption, Johnson and other TCPR employees received death threats, harassing emails and threatening phone calls from Gore supporters and environmental activists.
+The Nevada Independent wrote that "Much of his research highlights waste, fraud and abuse in the federal government — he is most famous for using public records to calculate climate champion and former Vice President Al Gore's home energy use in Tennessee."

 Johnson left TCPR at the end of 2009.
 In May 2011, the Taxpayers Protection Alliance announced that he would join that organization as a senior fellow.